 EIA Ref.
 EM&A Log Ref.
-Recommended Mitigation Measures Objectives of the Recommende d Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved Implementation Status S10.10.1 Table 10.11 LV12 Reinstatement All works areas, excavated areas and disturbed areas for tunnel construction and temporary road diversion or any other proposed works shall be reinstated to former conditions or better, with reasonable landscape treatment and to the satisfaction of the relevant Government departments.
-(Specific mitigation for disturbance to public open space is detailed separately under LV14) Minimize landscape impact Contractor Within Project Site Construction Phase • N/A • N/A Cultural Heritage Impact (Construct ion Phase) S11.4.4 CH1 The contractor should be alerted during the construction on the possibility of locating archaeological remains and as a precautionary measure, AMO shall be informed immediately in case of discovery of antiquities or supposed antiquities in the subject sites.
-To preserve any cultural heritage items which may be removed and damaged by the excavation Contractor During construction works for cut and cover tunnels Construction stage AMOs requirements Implemented EM&A Project S13.2 EM1 An Independent Environmental Checker needs to be employed as per the EM&A Manual Control EM&A Performance Highways Department All construction sites Construction stage • EIAO Guidance Note No. 4/2010 • TM-EIAO Implemented S13.2-13.4 EM2 An Environmental Team needs to be employed as per the EM&A Manual; Prepare a systematic Environmental Management Plan to ensure effective implementation of the Perform environmental monitoring & auditing Highways Department/ Contractor All construction sites Construction stage • EIAO Guidance Note No. 4/2010 Implemented
+Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved Implementation Status Cultural Heritage Impact (Construct ion Phase) S11.4.4 CH1 The contractor should be alerted during the construction on the possibility of locating archaeological remains and as a precautionary measure, AMO shall be informed immediately in case of discovery of antiquities or supposed antiquities in the subject sites.
+To preserve any cultural heritage items which may be removed and damaged by the excavation Contractor During construction works for cut and cover tunnels Construction stage AMOs requirements Implemented EM&A Project \$13.2 EM1 An Independent Environmental Checker needs to be employed as per the EM&A Manual Control EM&A Performance Highways Department All construction sites Construction stage • EIAO Guidance Note No. 4/2010 • TM-EIAO • Implemented S13.2-13.4 EM2 An Environmental Team needs to be employed as per the EM&A Manual; Prepare a systematic Environmental Management Plan to ensure effective implementation of the mitigation measures; An environmental impact monitoring needs to be implemented by the Environmental Team to ensure all the requirements given in the EM&A Manual are fully complied with.
+Perform environmental monitoring & auditing Highways Department/ Contractor All construction sites Construction stage • EIAO Guidance Note No. 4/2010 • TM-EIAO Implemented